 In 1930, Dr. Braun and Katherine Pettit, one of the founders of Pine Mountain Settlement School, campaigned to save a virgin forest on Lynn Fork of the left fork of Leatherwood in Perry County.
 They were not successful, and the forest there was subsequently cut down.

-The five-day workshop will combine field trips, lectures, and slide presentations in the study of forest types found in Eastern Kentucky.
+The workshop will combine field trips, lectures, and slide presentations in the study of forest types found in Eastern Kentucky.
 Daily field trips will include four- to eight-mile hikes.
 The workshop is geared toward adults.

 What to Bring

 Cost is $225 which includes meals from Wednesday dinner through Sunday lunch, 4 nights lodging, and all programming.

 Visitors to Pine Mountain may stay in dormitory or cottage-style housing.
 Single rooms are available upon request.
 Linens are furnished.